An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 And that’s not the only friend SSS has worked for!
 Everyone I recommended it to and tried it out found something useful to take out of this curriculum.
 It’s amazing how one program works for polar opposites in writing.
 That’s something I’ve rarely seen in the homeschool world.

-❤️ A holistic approach to teaching writing
+② A holistic approach to teaching writing

-Here’s the real kicker: SSS doesn’t stop at writing alone.
-It offers a whole package deal!
-With additional resources like Fix It!
-Grammar, literature suggestions, and other awesome tools from IEW, you can turn this curriculum into a complete writing adventure.
 You already have the writing and grammar down, so if you add to it something like Mosdos, Lightning Literature, literature guides, or even LLATL for literature, you can easily turn this into a full language arts curriculum.

 I mean, how cool is that?

-❤️ Easy to teach – no-stress
+③ Easy to teach – no-stress

 Let me tell you, IEW knows how to make the lives of us parents a whole lot easier.
 With its video-based instruction, all you have to do is hit play and let the one and only Mr. Andrew Pudewa work his magic.
-Trust me, this guy knows how to captivate an audience!
+Trust me, he knows how to captivate an audience!

-❤️ An incremental, gentle approach to writing
+④ An incremental, gentle approach to writing

 The incremental approach of SSS is yet another reason why I simply love this curriculum!
-It’s a program that understands the importance of balance and takes a thoughtful and gentle approach to teaching writing.

-Rather than bombarding your child with an avalanche of information, SSS introduces concepts gradually, like building a sturdy writing foundation one brick at a time.
+Rather than bombarding your child with an avalanche of information, SSS introduces concepts gradually, building a sturdy writing foundation one brick at a time.
 Each lesson adds another essential piece to the puzzle, ensuring your child can absorb and master each concept with ease.

 IEW cleverly presents structure through units, allowing students to grasp its importance and incorporate it into their writing effortlessly.
 But that’s not all!
 The magic lies in the “EZ+1” approach to style.
 As your child progresses through the levels, style is introduced in a linear fashion, adding depth and challenge at just the right moments.

-❤️ Encouraging a love for writing with Andrew Pudewa
+⑤ Encouraging a love for writing with Andrew Pudewa

 Teaching is a labor of love, and Andrew Pudewa embodies this sentiment in all his programs.
 He has a remarkable ability to connect with children, speaking their language without ever talking down to them.